 Bolt Torque Calculator

-Estimate the tightening torque for metric and imperial bolts based on size, property class / grade, and lubrication.
-Outputs Nm, ft-lb and in-lb.
+Bolt torque calculator to estimate the tightening torque of metric and imperial bolts based on size, grade and lubrication.
+Includes formula, conversion (Nm, ft-lb, in-lb) and FAQ.

 75% is common for structural joints.